-Nepal Telecom has a lot of services, users and thus the problems.
-A lot of customers complain about the cellular network coverage, congestion and connection problem.
+Nepal Telecom has a lot of services, users and with them there are problems.
+A lot of customers complain about the cellular network coverage, congestion, and connection problem.
 NTC ADSL downtime problem is one of the biggest problem and headache.
-Two years ago “Hello Sarkar (1111)” had biggest complain on subject of Nepal Door Sanchar’s ADSL connection.
-Few weeks ago NTC was ordered to improve the service and increase the capability.
-This time we had serious issue so we got there and talked with the officers to solve this out.
+Two years ago “Hello Sarkar (1111)” recorded a large number of complaints on this subject.
+A few weeks ago NTC was ordered to improve the service and increase the capability.
+This time we went to the office and talked to experts to know about this NTC ADSL connection problem and downtime issue.

-Down the Rabbits hole: Following the events we found that in my area only some were suffering such problem and some were still enjoying the internet.
-After rigorous inquiry we found that it was their DSLAM’s fault but the surprising thing was that they already knew the problem but were unable to fix it permanently.
-If you are also a NTC ADSL subscriber and everything is all right for example phone line, ADSL light is stable on router and you have checked router’s settings, tried restarting it than there are few things you should know.
+Following the events, we found that in our area, only some were suffering such problems.
+While some were still enjoying the internet.
+After rigorous inquiry, we found that it was their DSLAM’s fault.
+The surprising thing was that they already knew the problem but were unable to fix it permanently.
+In the office, new DSLAM 2 of our area was regularly going down.
+They also discussed the ventilation issues.

-How NTC ADSL service works?
+How does NTC ADSL service work?

 Nepal Telecom’s ADSL service is simply internet served using PSTN or landline copper cable.
-To put it simply in front of you we will show you by listing the phases of the service.
+To put it simply in front of you we will show by listing the phases of the service.

 - Nepal Telecom sends data in big optical fiber cables to exchanges.

 - The fiber from exchange goes to specific areas.

 - Each area has a limited number of DSLAM

 - The NTC ADSL DSLAM has a limit of actually 96 users.